Table of Contents

 Honestly, a quality bag and backpack can legitimately make you money.
 It cuts down on trips back and forth to the truck and ensures that all your tools are on your person at all times.
 Having a bag or pack in close proximity makes work safer and it helps with job efficiency – knowing you always have the proper tool instead of succumbing to the temptation to ‘make do.’
 Backpacks also allow you to climb ladders in a much safer manner.

 You’re going to need your tools anyway, so you might as well have an efficient way to carry them.
-Tool pouches are convenient, but they put a strain on your body and make maneuvering through tight spaces much more difficult.
+Tool pouches and belts are convenient, but they put a strain on your body and make maneuvering through tight spaces much more difficult.
 The best bags and backpacks for HVAC technicians carry all of your tools but don’t restrict your movement.

 To find the perfect backpack for your specific work you need to evaluate the amount of tools you typically need on a jobsite (size of the bag), the kind of repairs or installations you do (bag or backpack), and last but not least your budget.
 Once these are accounted for, the ideal solution is out there.